How to get the best prices buying and selling stocks – Bid Price and Ask Price

 So there you have it – bid and ask, explained.
 Understanding the basics of bid and ask are important to help you understand exactly how trades are processed.
 So next time you make a trade, remember: don’t look at the last price like an amateur; instead have a look at the bid and the ask!

-Try the WSS course: Understanding Advance Technique to learn more about Bid and ask prices, as well as other advanced trading techniques.
+Try the WSS course: How to Invest Your First $1,000 to learn more about Bid and ask prices, as well as other trading ideas.